@GwtCompatible public final class Collections2 extends Object

 public static <E> Collection<E> filter(Collection<E> unfiltered, Predicate<? super E> predicate)

-The resulting collection's iterator does not support remove()
+The resulting collection's iterator does not support remove(), but all other

 collection methods are supported.
 When given an element that doesn't satisfy the predicate, the